netreplica/graphite/docs/CLAB_MACOS.md

 # Visualizing ContainerLab topologies on MacOS

-  According to [ContainerLab documentation](https://containerlab.srlinux.dev/install/#mac-os), running vanilla clab on MacOS is possible using Docker Desktop.
+  According to the [ContainerLab documentation](https://containerlab.srlinux.dev/install/#mac-os), running vanilla clab on MacOS is possible using Docker Desktop.
 Testing revealed that this does not work with new M1 silicon[^1], however, and was successful only on an older Intel-based chipset[^2].
 It will also not support vrnetlab-based nodes; see clab docs linked above for full details.
 The following instructions assume you already have Docker Desktop and vanilla clab installed and running.

-## Prerequisites
+## Install Instructions

 1. (Optional) The creation of a VM for experimentation with Graphite and custom ContainerLab builds was not tested for this macOS case, since a dedicated MacBook was available.
 There is probably a way to do this; in fact there is evidently a way to [use multipass with hyperkit or VirtualBox](https://multipass.run/docs/installing-on-macos), to emulate step 1 in the [main ubuntu example](CONTAINERLAB.md).
 Please let us know what steps worked if anyone is successful on macOS.